-The nurses who work on the Birthing Unit and the Maternal Newborn Unit have knowledge about pregnancy, postpartum and newborn care, and breastfeeding.
+Nurses on the Birthing Unit and the Mother and Baby Unit have knowledge about pregnancy, postpartum and newborn care, and breastfeeding.

 Each mother and baby stays in the same room together 24 hours a day.
 This helps a mother and baby get to know each other.
 If a baby is premature or needs close observation by health care providers, there is a Neonatal Intensive Care Unit - Special Care Nursery here as well.